 - B. Except for the above-mentioned financial instruments with active markets, the fair values of other financial instruments are obtained through evaluation techniques or reference to the quotations of counterparties.
 The fair value obtained through the evaluation techniques can be calculated by referring to the current fair value of other financial instruments with similar conditions and characteristics, or the value can be obtained through other evaluation techniques, including using models to calculate market information available on the consolidated balance sheet date. - C. The evaluation of derivative financial instruments is based on evaluation models widely accepted by market users, such as the discount method and the option pricing model.
-Foreign exchange forward contracts are usually evaluated according to the current forward exchange rate. - D. The output of the evaluation model is the estimated value, and the evaluation technique may not reflect all the factors related to the Group's holding of financial instruments and non-financial instruments.
+Foreign exchange forward contracts are usually evaluated according to the current forward exchange rate. - D. The output of the evaluation model is the estimated value, and the evaluation technique may not reflect all the factors related to the group's holding of financial instruments and non-financial instruments.
 Therefore, the estimated value of the evaluation model will be adjusted according to additional parameters, such as model risk or liquidity risk.
 According to the Group's fair value evaluation model management policies and related control procedures, the management believes that the evaluation adjustment is appropriate and necessary to properly express the fair value of financial instruments and non-financial instruments in the consolidated balance sheet.
-The price information and parameters used in the evaluation process have been carefully evaluated and appropriately adjusted according to current market conditions. - E. The Group has incorporated credit risk assessment adjustments into its calculation for the fair values of financial and non-financial instruments to reflect counterparty credit risks and the Group's credit quality, respectively. - 4.
-There was no transfer between levels 1 and 2 between January 1 to March 31, 2022 and 2021. - 5.
-The following table shows the changes in level 3 from January 1 to March 31, 2022 and 2021:
+The price information and parameters used in the evaluation process have been carefully evaluated and appropriately adjusted according to current market conditions. - E. The Group has incorporated credit risk assessment adjustments into its calculation for the fair values of financial and non-financial instruments to reflect counterparty credit risks and the Group's credit quality, respectively.

+- 4. There was no transfer between Levels 1 and 2 during the three months ended March 31, 2023 and 2022. - 5.
+The following table shows the changes in level 3 during the three months ended March 31, 2023 and 2022: